JZJisawesome/VSEMUR/README.md

             - IMM16 and Direct16 have "priority": so if bits 5:3 are 001 it is IMM16, and if the bits are 010 or 011 it is Direct16
             - Otherwise it is Register
         - The POP Stack Operation conflicts with RETI and RETF.
 In MAME, RETI and RETF take priority, so do that too here.
-        - TODO what about Direct6 and Register conflict?
+        - Direct6 and Register have a conflict when the secondary group is 0b111.
+I tried this with MAME's disassembler unidasm, and it seems to give priority to Direct6.
+So we do this as well